How to Use Workforce Productivity Analytics Effectively

 3. Enhances Employee Engagement

-Understanding what discourages employees helps organisations build better work environments.
+Understanding what discourages employees helps you build better work environments.
 Insights from productivity analytics can provide enough information to build initiatives such as recognition, flexible work policies, and growth opportunities that keep employees motivated.

 4. Smarter Resource Allocation